What is Medicare Part D Prescription Drug Program?

 How do you receive Medicare Part D benefits?

 - One way to sign up for Part D drug plans is through an agency like ours, Supplement Plan Advisors.
+It does not cost more to have us working with you.
 You can add a “stand-alone” drug plan to Original Medicare or a Medical Savings Account (MSA).
 Another way is to have a Medicare Advantage Plan where the Medicare Part D Plan is included.
 These plans are often called Medicare Prescription Drug Plans (MAPD) or “Part C Plans”.
 MAPD plans can include both Medical and Prescription drug coverage rolled up into one plan.
 Some Medicare Cost Plans, Medicare Private Fee-for-Service (PFFS) Plans or Medicare Preferred Provider Organizations (PPO) Plans include Part D drug benefits.
 We will help you find the best suited plan for you.

 How do Medicare Part D Plans work?

 - Coverage Gap (Donut Hole): You will pay 25% for brand or generic drugs in the gap.
-Once the total prescription cost for the year reaches $6,350, then that is the end of the Coverage Gap.
+Once the total prescription cost for the year reaches $6,550 on your out-of-pocket spending, then that is the end of the Coverage Gap.
 Not everyone will enter the Coverage Gap.

 When should you enroll in Medicare Part D?